 Highlights

-We analyzed biomass productivity by simulating forest growth.
+Simulation of long-term aboveground biomass changes for different logging intensities.

-And evaluate long-term effects selective logging in various scenarios.
+Extrapolation of selected ecosystem functions by varying the cutting threshold of commercial tree species.

-The short-term output of the dynamic forest gap model is validated first time.
+Novel method for quantifying the recovery times of a production forest in French Guiana.

-This approach offers a novel tool for the evaluation of different silviculture strategies.
+High selective deforestation intensities prolong the recovery time of ecosystem functions.

-A simulation experiment allows initial predictions about the resilience or forest degradation.
+Pioneer tree species benefit in particular, as the species group composition is shifting.

 Abstract

 There is an increasing concern, how far tropical production forests of the Amazon are managed sustainably.
 The Amazonian rain forest is an essential carbon reservoir, with a high degree of protective biodiversity, although it provides useful resources, e.g. for timber.
 The latter contributed to the fact that in the last five decades about one fifth of the Amazon forest has been lost.
 The implementation of effective silviculture strategies that are more economic and ecologically beneficial plays thus a central role to prevent loss of resilience or forest degradation.
 However, in order to identify effective silviculture strategies, there is a great need for methods supporting the decision-making process.
 One opportunity to estimate future forest stand structures is provided by dynamic forest growth models that are able to extrapolate field observation data in the long-term.